Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_traces/getting_started_with_traces.md

 Traces can take a minute to show up, so you may have to wait and refresh until they appear.
 You may have to filter using the `Database` filter and selecting `TRACING_QUICKSTART` if there are other traces in the account.

-Look for the `get_weather_for_cities_sp` span and the `__main__:get_weather_for_all_cities` spans which are the more time consuming parts of the procedure.
+Look for the trace with the name `GET_WEATHER_FOR_CITIES_SP` and open to see the span details.
+Notice the `get_weather_for_all_cities` spans which are the more time consuming parts of the procedure.
 You can see fetching the data from the API and saving is only a few seconds, but the entire runtime of the procedure is over a minute.

-If you expand the `get_weather_fn` entry under `__main__:get_weather_for_all_cities`, you can see the Debug Logs by clicking on Logs on the trace to see all the http request information.
+If you expand the `get_weather_fn` entry under `get_weather_for_all_cities`, you can see the Debug Logs by clicking on Logs on the trace to see all the http request information.

-This tracing information shows the entire execution timeline with information on every call.
+This tracing information shows the entire execution timeline wsith information on every call.

 <img src="assets/trace_details.png" width="889" height="513">